logo

 Error handlerslink | top

-In most cases, when exception was raised from your handler, Internal Server Error was returned from server.
-When you want to handle each type of exception, you can define your own error handler, which will be called instead of HTTP_INTERNAL_SERVER_ERROR state handler.
+In most cases, when an exception is raised from your handler, Internal Server Error is returned from the server.
+When you want to handle each type of exception, you can define your own error handler, which will be called instead of the HTTP_INTERNAL_SERVER_ERROR state handler.

 class MyValueError(ValueError)